Yadnesh-Ranshevare/DSA/Trie/readme.md

     return false;
 }
 ```
-5. check whether you are at the last character or not
+5. check whether we are at the last character or not
 ```java
 if(i == key.length() - 1 ){
     // at last character